 2013 has been an amazing year for hip-hop.
-The genre has reclaimed its place as an essential breeding ground for art, skill, cultural change and pride.
 From Houston to Chicago to Los Angeles and New York City, rappers have been bridging the gaps between ‘conscious’ and ‘gangster’, ‘independent’ and ‘mainstream’ with surprising collaborations, competitive musicianship and sharp social commentary.

 Leaving aside the Magna Carter/Yeezus/Marshall Mathers 2 mega releases, here are some (but far from all) albums, performances and breakouts that helped change the hip-hop game in 2013.